olearyd3/DataVisualisation/README.md

 ## Assignment 1.2:

 OBJECTIVE: Recreate Minard’s visualization of Napolean’s Russian Campaign using graphical programming.
-Your visualization MUST show (a) position of cities and path of army through them, (b) survivors in the army along the path, (c) temperature during retreat.
+Your visualization MUST show

+(a) position of cities and path of army through them

+(b) survivors in the army along the path

+(c) temperature during retreat

 Your final output should be in the form of a mini-poster that may be printed out at A4 size; you should try to ensure that the choice of graphical elements is optimized for the chart and related elements (such as captions) to be legible at this size

 ## Assignment 1.3: